 Dr. Reddy’s Laboratories is an Indian multinational pharmaceutical company founded by Dr. Kallam Anji Reddy.
 Dr. Reddy was the son of a turmeric farmer from Andhra Pradesh.
 Dr. Reddy founded Dr. Reddy’s laboratories in 1984.
 The company entered the Indian pharmaceutical sector by reverse-engineering the best-known drugs of Western MNCs at a fraction of their prices.

 During the 1990s the company began trying to discover its own patentable drugs.
 Dr. Reddy passed away in 2013 after suffering from cancer.
 His son Kalan Satish Reddy currently serves as chairman of the company.
 His brother-in-law G.V.
 Prasad serves as the co-chairman and managing director of Dr. Reddy’s Laboratories.

 4. HCL Technologies

 (Shiv Nadar with daughter Roshni Nadar)

 HCL Technologies Limited was founded by Shiv Nadar an Indian industrialist and philanthropist.
-Shiv Nadar began HCL in 1976 in partnerships with several friends and colleagues from his job at Walchand group’s College of Engineering, Pune (COEP).
+Shiv Nadar began HCL in 1976 in partnership with several friends and colleagues from his job at Walchand Group’s College of Engineering, Pune (COEP).
 HCL was founded with an investment of Rs.
 187,000.